RULE 10. THE RECORD ON APPEAL

 (2) Request for extension.
 A request for an extension of time must be made within the time originally prescribed or within an extension previously granted for completion of the transcript.
 A district court may not extend the time for more than 90 days from the date when the first notice of appeal was filed.
 If the district court is without authority to grant the relief sought or has denied a request for an extension of time, the supreme court may on motion for good cause shown extend the time for completion of the transcript beyond the time allowed or fixed.
 If a request for an extension of time has been previously denied, the motion must set forth the denial and state the reasons for the denial, if any were given by the district court.

 (e) Form of transcript.
-Each transcript must conform to the requirements of N.D.R.App.P.
-31(b)(2) and 32 except as otherwise provided:
+Each transcript must conform to the requirements of Rule 31(b)(2) and 32 except as otherwise provided:

-(f) Statement Of Evidence When Proceedings Not Recorded Or When Transcript Unavailable.
-If a transcript of a hearing or trial is unavailable, the appellant may prepare a statement of the evidence or proceedings from the best available means, including the appellant's recollection.
+(f) Statement of evidence when proceedings not recorded or when transcript unavailable.
+If a transcript of a hearing or trail is unavailable, the appellant may prepare a statement of the evidence or proceedings from the best available means, including the appellant's recollection.
 The statement must be served on the appellee, who may serve objections or proposed amendments within 10 days after being served.
 The statement and any objections or proposed amendments must then be submitted to the district court for settlement and approval.
-If an alleged error by the trial judge is at issue, a different judge must perform the settlement and approval.
 As settled and approved, the statement must be filed with the supreme court clerk by the appellant within 60 days after the notice of appeal is filed.

 (h) Correction or modification of record.